 Prepaid credit cards

-- Easier to carry than cash
+- Easier than carrying cash around with you.

-You can use a debit card pretty much everywhere that credit cards are accepted.
-You can also get a prepaid debit card that works in the same way as a prepaid credit card.
-These can also be a handy way to teach teenagers about spending, budgeting and finance.
+Debit cards can be used anywhere that credit cards are accepted.
+You may also want to consider a prepaid debit card which basically works in the same way as a prepaid credit card.
+These can be a good way to manage your finances better, and teach teenagers about spending and budgeting, if you desire.